Streaming quantum gate set tomography using the extended Kalman filter: Introduction to GST and the Kalman filter

 \subsection{Linear Kalman filters and their extension}

-As mentioned above, Bayesian inference is a natural technique to investigate for online estimation of GST parameters.
-But without simplifying assumptions, the utility of Bayesian approaches is hampered by significant computational burden.
-Kalman filters overcome this computational burden by assuming that the state dynamics and observations are linear functions of the state and noise and that the noise is Gaussian, which ensures all distributions used in the estimation algorithm are Gaussian and so the Bayesian update can be treated analytically.
+As mentioned above, Bayesian inference is a natural technique to investigate for online estimation, but without simplifying assumptions, the utility of Bayesian approaches is hampered by significant computational burden.
+Kalman filters overcome this computational burden by assuming linear dynamics and Gaussian priors and noise distributions, which ensures all distributions used in the estimation algorithm can be treated analytically and require no sampling.
 The linear Kalman filter is optimal when a system is linear and the noise is Gaussian.
-In the case of gate set tomography, the model is actually non-linear and the observation noise is only approximately Gaussian.
-In this work we show that a nonlinear extension retains the benefits of the linear Kalman filter for estimation of quantum gate set parameters.
+In the case of gate set tomography, the model is non-linear and the observation noise is multinomial.
+However, we employ a series of approximations to cast the GST estimation problem in such a way that we may employ an extension of the Kalman filter that benefits from a significant computational speedup and retains excellent performance in simulation.

-The linear Kalman filter is widely used to estimate a hidden, possibly evolving state ${x}$ with dynamics and noisy observations ${y}$ that are each \textit{linear} functions of the state perturbed by Gaussian noise.
+The linear Kalman filter is widely used to estimate a hidden, possibly evolving state ${x}$ and noisy observations ${y}$ that are \textit{linear} functions of the state perturbed by Gaussian noise.
 The dynamics and observations are thus \emph{linear Gaussian models}.
 The system model may be cast as either continuous or discrete, and it can be adapted to include the effect of changes in control parameters.
 Because quantum operations are typically discrete entities, we focus here on the discrete time formulation.
 The most general linear Gaussian evolution of a state is